pshepburn/git_cheatsheet/getting_repo.md

 adding some new line here

 but maybe we want even more changes?
+Or yet more?